sid137/sinagen/README.md

 * Runs a simple rspec test, spec/setup_spec.rb, to make sure that the setup as gone properly, and that the app loads and runs on your system

-* runs 'bundle install' to install teh necessary gems and generate the Gemfile.lock
+* runs 'bundle install' to install the necessary gems and generate the Gemfile.lock

 The sinagen command  generates the following layout in the project directory